AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/customer-journey-analytics.md

 1. Repeat the above step for **[!UICONTROL Product Add To Lists]** and **[!UICONTROL Purchases]** dimensions.

-Your **[!UICONTROL Fallout]** visualization now shows a visual representation of the conversion funnel for your products.
+Your Fallout visualization report is complete.
    ![CJA Projects 19](assets/cja-projects-19.png)

-Do not forget to save your project!
+>[!NOTE]
+>
+>Save your project before proceeding.

 ### Offers